by Brian McKay

 An impractical shelving solution

 When we’re dreaming up our wild and wonderful packaging, many of us also neglect to consider how they’ll appear on shelves.
 Instead, we focus on the funkiest shapes going.
 Go figure that these are rarely easy to shelve.
 If your package doesn’t stand up on its own, for example, display could become difficult.
 If your packaging is bulky to boot, you could find that you end up with a bad shelf placement.
-Everyone knows that top shelf products don’t see the best profits.
+Everyone knows that top-shelf products don’t see the best profits.
 So, make sure this doesn’t happen by considering shelving-friendly designs.
 Self-standing options like the pouches mentioned above are best for this.
-Equally, flat packages which can hang on shelf pegs can work well in prime positions.
+Equally, flat packages that can hang on shelf pegs can work well in prime positions, while small jars or tubes can be a good option for beauty or skincare products.
+If you're looking to upgrade or reinvigorate your beauty or skincare packaging, it may be time to check out companies such as Impacked.
+Impacked supply cosmetic packaging that can be customized to your brand and their plethora of options also allows you to choose sustainable options, attracting eco-conscious customers who may typically overlook your products.

 A package no one can get into

 Last, it’s crucial you make your packages easy to get into.
-Access isn’t often high on the priority list, but tough to crack options are sure to annoy.
+Access isn’t often high on the priority list, but tough-to-crack options are sure to annoy.
 In case you didn’t know, annoying customers isn’t the best for business.
 Instead, you want to make packages as easy for your customers as possible.
-That means providing access flaps or easy to tear serration.
-Fail to include these things, and you may find that no one is willing to take your packaging on a second time.
+That means providing access flaps or easy-to-tear serration.
+If you fail to include these things, you may find that no one is willing to take your packaging on a second try.
+The only time that you should make your packaging a tougher to open is when it is a product that children should not consume.
+This doesn't mean it will be tougher for the customer, more so that it will be tougher for any kids that might happen upon it.
+Take a look at the child resistant packaging requirements if you are producing a product that needs to be kept safe, so you can stick to the regulations and ensure that you have done everything possible to keep children free from harm even if they get their hands on it.

 Comment